Chaebol Families Decoded: The Korean Conglomerates Behind the Brands You Use Every Day

 Lee Jae-yong (이재용) was convicted in 2017 of bribing President Park Geun-hye through donations to a foundation controlled by Park's confidante.
 He served 18 months in prison before being released on parole in 2021.
 President Yoon Suk-yeol pardoned him in August 2022.
 He was formally named Samsung Electronics chairman in October 2022.

-In February 2024, a Seoul High Court acquitted him of a separate set of financial crimes related to the 2015 Samsung C&T and Cheil Industries merger.
-The Supreme Court upheld that acquittal in July 2025.
-All charges are cleared as of that ruling.
+In February 2024, the Seoul Central District Court acquitted him of a separate set of financial crimes related to the 2015 Samsung C&T and Cheil Industries merger.
+The Seoul High Court upheld the acquittal in February 2025, and the Supreme Court upheld it on July 17, 2025.
+All criminal charges in that case were cleared as of that ruling.

 The pattern of prosecution, pardon, and eventual acquittal is not unique to Lee Jae-yong.
 Multiple chaebol leaders have followed a similar arc in Korean legal history.
 Whether this cycle reflects the judicial system functioning as designed or reflects the political weight of large conglomerates is a question Koreans debate actively.
 Both sides have serious arguments.
 This guide does not take a position.